Conformal field theory for annulus SLE: partition functions and martingale-observables: Annulus SLE martingale-observables

-Any field satisfying all conditions in the previous proposition is called a \textit{(Virasoro) primary} field in $\FF(A,\bar{A}).$ By definition, a Virasoro primary field $X$ is called \textit{current primary} if $ J_n X=J_n\bar{X} =0$ for all $n\ge 1$ and $J_0 X=-iq X,$ $J_0 \bar{X}=i\overline{q}_* \bar{X}$ for some numbers $q$ and $q_*$, which are called charges.
-One of the main ingredients to connect CFT with SLE theory is the following \textit{level two degeneracy equation}.
+Any field satisfying all conditions in Proposition~\ref{V.P.F.} is called a \emph{(Virasoro) primary} field in $\FF(A,\bar{A})$.
+Furthermore, a Virasoro primary field $X$ is called \emph{current primary} if $ J_n X=J_n\bar{X} =0$ for all $n\ge 1$ and $J_0 X=-iq X$, $J_0 \bar{X}=i\overline{q}_* \bar{X}$ for some numbers $q$ and $q_*$, which are called charges.
+One of the main ingredients to connect CFT with SLE theory is the following \emph{level two degeneracy equation}.

-\begin{prop}[Cf. Proposition 11.2 \cite{MR3052311}] For a current primary field $V$ with charges $q$,$q_*$ in $\FF_{(b)},$ we have
+\begin{prop}[Cf. Proposition 11.2 \cite{MR3052311}] For a current primary field $V$ with charges $q$, $q_*$ in $\FF_{ \bfs{\beta} }$, we have

-provided $2q(b+q)=1.$ \end{prop} Suppose that the real parameters $a$ and $b$ are related to the SLE parameter $\kappa$ as
+provided $2q(b+q)=1$. \end{prop} Suppose that the real parameters $a$ and $b$ are related to the SLE parameter $\kappa$ as

 In the sequel, we sometimes use the following Kac labeling of the conformal weights or dimensions: